Why Some Writing Websites Go Out of Business

 I then took the articles down that weren't getting a good number of views because of where they were placed.
 I put them on another website or on my own blog.
 They weren't going to do me any good where they were at so I just put them in a place where I thought they would get more views.
 So the next thing you look at and what you consider as far as a writing website goes is where they actually put your articles.

-Speaking of payments, I have seen some writing websites that had a problem with making them.
+I have seen some writing websites that had a problem with making payments.
 Then in the forums, many of the writers would be complaining about late or missed payments.
 So you might want to check out the forums that some of these writing websites have.
 You can find out a lot about these sites by what the writers are posting.

 Usually when a writing website starts missing payments or making them late, it is an indication that their business model is not really working for them.
 It may very well be an indication that the end is near for them.
 Most sites will try to keep things going in the hopes that they can improve upon the profit margin but still may end up shutting down after failing to do so.